 |Sales over $1 million||8.8%|

-Payments for specialty livestock producers who began farming in 2020 and had no sales in 2019 will be based on the producer’s actual 2020 sales as of the producer’s application date.
+Payments for specialty livestock producers who began farming in 2020 and had no sales in 2018 or 2019 will be based on the producer’s actual 2020 sales as of the producer’s application date.

 Eligible sales only include sales of raw commodities grown by the producer.
 The portion of sales derived from adding value to the commodity, such as processing and packaging, and from sales of products purchased for resale, is not included in the payment calculation.

 Specialty livestock producers who applied during the CFAP 2 sign-up period that closed December 11, and received insurance indemnities, should contact their local USDA Service Center to modify their CFAP 2 applications.
-Insurance indemnities will be factored in for any specialty livestock producers applying for CFAP 2 for the first time when the application period opens on April 5.
+Insurance indemnities will be factored in for any specialty livestock producers applying for CFAP 2 for the first time during the application period that opened on April 5.

 Visit farmers.gov/cfap/apply to learn more about modifying your existing CFAP 2 application or submitting a new CFAP 2 application.